dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 All parameters are required except for `--excludeClasses` which is optional.

 > [!NOTE]
 > On Unix-like systems semi-colon is a command separator.
-To avoid the shell from splitting commands, make sure to escape each semi- colon with '\' or wrap the full parameter in quotation marks.
+To avoid the shell from splitting commands, make sure to escape each semi-colon with '\' or wrap the full parameter in quotation marks.

 #### Example Command Line Tool invocation